henryjameslau/henryjameslau.github.io/_drafts/YYYY-MM-DD-accessible-colour-palettes.md

 Image: [Wikimedia](https://commons.wikimedia.org/wiki/File:Cones_SMJ2_E.svg), [CC-BY](https://creativecommons.org/licenses/by/3.0/deed.en)

 The three rods are sensitive to different wavelengths of light, with one roughly at blue, yellow and red.
 But these don't respond linearly (i.e. a light twice as bright doesn't send a signal twice as strong).
 What this means is that we should consider what colours our eyes are drawn to, what colours make up the data vis and what parts of the visual you'd like to draw attention to.
+Perhaps you need to use a colour to highlight a specific aspect.

 #### A different way to think about colour

-A alternative way of thinking about colour instead of RGB is Hue, Chroma, and Luminance (HCL).
+A alternative way of thinking about colour instead of RGB is Hue, Chroma, and Lightness (HCL).
 The advantages of using HCL is that it takes into account the way the human eye perceives colour.

 Hue is the shade (red,green,blue), Chroma is the richness of colour (it's a bit like saturation but takes into account the colour of other white objects).
-Luminance is the perceived brightness of that colour.
+Lightness is the perceived brightness of that colour.

 Whereas RGB could be imagined as a cubic colour space with each dimension going from 0 to 255.
 HCL works in a cylindrical colour space.
 Hue ranges from 0-360°.
-Chroma start at 0 but the maximum can vary with hue and luminance.
-Luminance is from 0 to 100.

-Luminance is dependent on hue and chroma.
+Chroma start at 0 but the maximum can vary with hue and lightness. lightness is from 0 to 100.
+Lightness is also dependent on hue and chroma.

 ### Colours to represents your data